Rapper Sean Combs avoids assault charges in UCLA kettlebell incident

-LOS ANGELES Rapper Sean "P. Diddy" Combs will not face assault charges stemming from an incident involving a kettlebell weight at the University of California, Los Angeles, Los Angeles city officials said on Thursday.
+LOS ANGELES, July 2 Rapper Sean "P. Diddy" Combs will not face assault charges stemming from an incident involving a kettlebell weight at the University of California, Los Angeles, Los Angeles city officials said on Thursday.

 Combs, 45, was arrested on charges of assault with a deadly weapon last month by campus police, and held in jail.